It Was a Good Day: Goodyear Blimp campaign

+In 2025, Goodyear sponsored Ice Cube's Truth to Power: 4 Decades of Attitude Tour, his first tour in over a decade.
+This time, the company promised to display the famous words "Ice Cube's A Pimp" on the Goodyear Blimp above select venues on the tour.

 Reception

 The song was universally acclaimed by critics.
 AllMusic's Jason Birchmeier noted that even though it was The Predator's "most laid-back moment, [it] emits a quiet sense of violent anxiety."
 He further stated that the song was, "a truly beautiful moment, a career highlight for sure."
 Blender magazine writer, Michael Odel, felt that the song contained, "a chilled-out, feel-good vibe".
 Greg Sandow from Entertainment Weekly mentioned that Ice Cube rapped over a "partly melancholy, partly swaggering beat [and] glories in good luck, South Central style".
 Robert Hilburn from Los Angeles Times wrote, "Here is another one of pop’s most gifted--and often misunderstood--artists.
 The images are a bit bawdy, but the track [...] is noteworthy for the way this controversial rapper reveals a welcome tender side."
 In his weekly UK chart commentary, James Masterton said, "Thus it is that when Ice Cube finally crosses over and gets his first UK hit, it is with "It Was a Good Day" a laid-back mellow rap, far removed from his usual uncompromising throwdown and may even stand a chance of crossing over even further."

 Jon Selzer from Melody Maker felt it's "so laid back and pastoral it could almost be DJ Jazzy Jeff & the Fresh Prince, but its tale of cruising and getting laid is undercut with a darker edge."
 Alan Jones from Music Week gave the song three out of five, declaring it as "a rare low-key offering from the controversial rapper [that] inevitably mentions his bete noir — cops — but is an unusually optimistic celebration, set against samples from the Isley Brothers and the Moments."
 He added, "Likely to appeal to a wide audience, with good radio potential."
-Another editor, Andy Beevers, also gave it three out of five, writing that the song "sees Ice Cube in an uncharacteristically mellow and reflective mood.
+Another Music Week editor, Andy Beevers, also gave it three out of five, writing that the song "sees Ice Cube in an uncharacteristically mellow and reflective mood.
 Its more commercial sound should reach beyond his fan base."
+Ian McCann from NME wrote, "A slow, borrowed-from-the-Isley-Brothers groove just jogs along there somehow, and suddenly it's summer in the mean streets of LA."
+Adam Higginbotham from Select named it a "laidback Isleys groove".
 Charles Aaron from Spin commented, "Outta the disastrous, misanthropic morass of The Predator emerges this way-too-real gangsta fairy tale.
 Cube is firing wildly in the wilderness, but don't toe-tag him yet."
 Vibe magazine described DJ Pooh's beat as a "smoothed-out production".